Bhatia (Hindu traditions) in India

 Introduction / History

-Bhatia people of India were warriors in their history; now they work mainly in commerce and trade.
+Bhatia people of India were warriors in their history.
+Their main groups are Jats, Halai, Jakhar, Navgam, Kutchi and Veha.
+They are called by their group name, for example Punjabi Bhatias.
+They have formed groups or clans.
 They say they are descendants of Kshatriya or Rajputs.
 During the sixth century, Raja Bhoopat ruled in Lahore and his dynasty was called the Bhati or Bhatti dynasty from which the Bhatia name originated.
+Bhatia is a group of people, and a caste found in Punjab, Rajasthan, Sindh, and Gujarat.

 What Are Their Lives Like?